 We will acknowledge receipt of the application via email within 48 - 72 hours excluding weekends and holidays.
-Applications for the class starting 2015 are accepted as of December 16, 2013 through July 16, 2014.
-The first interviews may be held as early as February, 2014.
+Applications for the class starting 2017 are accepted as of January 15, 2016 through May 16, 2016.
+The first interviews may be held as early as February, 2016.
 If you will be invited for an interview, we will, whenever possible, inform you at least two weeks before the interview.
 Interview information will be sent via e-mail.

-31. You ask us to put our name on the check/money order.
+29. You ask us to put our name on the cashier's check/money order.
 Why do you need that?

 It is always a good idea to submit your application early.
 We advise all applicants with a visa status (H-4 status is not included) to apply as early as possible.
 Since you know how we handle the applications and admissions process, it is clear that it is better to submit earlier than later.
 However, if you are taking or retaking an exam you should wait until your application is complete.